 The main ingredients include Belut (Eel), Ikan Kembung (Mackerel), and Ikan Selayang (Sardines).

-Dried chilies, Belacan, shallots, Asam Gelugor, torch ginger bud, and Daun kesum (polygonum) are used to perfect the gravy.
+Dried chillies, Belacan, shallots, Asam Gelugor, torch ginger bud, and Daun kesum (polygonum) are used to perfect the gravy.

 In Kuala Perlis, the locals like to dunk Pulut Panggang into their Malaysian Laksa gravy.

-Pulut Panggang is grilled glutinous rice stuffed with a crumbly floss of dried shrimp, coconut, turmeric, and chili.
+Pulut Panggang is grilled glutinous rice stuffed with a crumbly floss of dried shrimp, coconut, turmeric, and chilli.

 10. Laksa Kuah Putih (Fish, Santan, Assam)